 I first wrote about linking the colors of the rainbow flag to queer spirituality in my 2009 reflection on Bridge of Light, a winter holiday honoring LGBT culture.
 Meanwhile Patrick was working on his models of the queer Christ based on LGBT experience.
 In 2010 he presented five models of the queer Christ in his essay “Rethinking Sin and Grace for LGBT People” at the Jesus in Love Blog (and as a chapter in the book “Sexuality and the Sacred: Sources for Theological Reflection.”)

-In a moment of inspiration earlier this year, I realized that Patrick’s various queer Christ models matched the colors of the rainbow flag.
+In a moment of inspiration I realized that Patrick’s various queer Christ models matched the colors of the rainbow flag.
 Patrick and I joined forces and the Rainbow Christ Prayer was born.

 With wonderful synchronicity, Patrick had already added two more queer Christ models, so he now had seven models to match the seven principles from Bridge of Light.
-He wrote a detailed explanation of all seven models in his new book “From Sin to Amazing Grace: Discovering the Queer Christ,” published in spring 2012 by Seabury Books.
+He wrote a detailed explanation of all seven models in his book “From Sin to Amazing Grace: Discovering the Queer Christ,” published in spring 2012 by Seabury Books.
+The following year Patrick authored “Rainbow Theology: Bridging Race, Sexuality, and Spirit.”

 For more on the history and meaning of the rainbow flag, see my Huffington Post article Rainbow Christ Prayer honors LGBT spirituality.